Oidlichtnwoada/AutonomousRacingCar/ros_packages/group3_lab6/README.md

 The sixth lab assignment had three distinct parts:

 1. We used [Google Cartographer](https://opensource.google/projects/cartographer) (an implementation of the [GraphSLAM](https://en.wikipedia.org/wiki/GraphSLAM) algorithm) to **generate a map** of an indoor environment from laser range scans.
 (Not on a physical racecar, but from simulated data.
 In our case, we re-mapped ["Levine loop"](https://github.com/f1tenth/f1tenth_labs/blob/master/f110_simulator/maps/levine.yaml), which is provided as part of the [F1tenth simulator](https://github.com/f1tenth/f1tenth_labs/tree/master/f110_simulator).)
-2. We used an existing [Particle Filter implementation](https://github.com/mit-racecar/particle_filter) to localize our (simulated) vehicle inside the re-mapped "Levine loop", then drove the racecar around the track using keyboard/gamepad controls and **logged the driven trajectory** into a CSV file.
+2. We used an existing [Particle Filter implementation](https://github.com/mit-racecar/particle_filter) to localize our (simulated) vehicle inside the re-mapped "Levine loop", then drove the racecar around the track using keyboard/gamepad controls and **logged the driven trajectory** into a `.csv` file.
 (All of this was done entirely in simulation as well.)
 3. We implemented the Pure Pursuit Control Law (as described in [[Snider 2009]](https://www.ri.cmu.edu/pub_files/2009/2/Automatic_Steering_Methods_for_Autonomous_Automobile_Path_Tracking.pdf)) as a Python ROS node and created a **trajectory-following demo** (from the logged trajectory of the previous step).